less-lab-uva/s3c/README.md

 source study_data/generate_figures.sh
 ```

+This will take ~10-15 minutes.
+It generates intermediate data used by RQ1 and RQ2 in `study_data/results`.
+The final figures are stored in `study_data/figures/`.

 ## Figure information
+The final figures are stored in `study_data/figures/`.

 | Paper Figure | File                                                                  | Description                                                                                                                                                                                                                                                                                           |
 |--------------|-----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Fig. 3       | `study_data/figures/cluster_viz_carla_rsv.png`                        | Distribution of images across scene graph equivalence classes for the *ELR* abstaction.                                                                                                                                                                                                               |